DanielCoutoVale/logogenesis/README.md

 logogenesis
 ===========

-An Application Programming Interface for both holistic and reductionist approaches to automatic analysis of wordings.
+An Application Programming Interface for both systemic and formalist approaches to automatic analysis of wordings.